rachel-carvalho/yext-ruby-v2/docs/UserApi.md

   #config.api_key_prefix['api_key'] = 'Bearer'
 end

-api_instance = YextClient::UserJanuaryApi.new
+api_instance = YextClient::UserApi.new

 account_id = "account_id_example" # String |

 v = "20161012" # String | A date in `YYYYMMDD` format.

+opts = {
-task_ids = "task_ids_example" # String | Comma-separated list of Optimization Task IDs corresponding to Optimization Tasks that should be included in the response.
+  task_ids: "task_ids_example", # String | Comma-separated list of Optimization Task IDs corresponding to Optimization Tasks that should be included in the response.
 If no IDs are provided, defaults to all available Optimization Tasks in the account.

-location_ids = "location_ids_example" # String | Comma-separated list of Location IDs to be used as a filter.
+  location_ids: "location_ids_example" # String | Comma-separated list of Location IDs to be used as a filter.
 If no IDs are provided, defaults to all Locations in the account.
+}

 begin
   #Optimization Tasks: List
-  result = api_instance.get_optimization_tasks(account_id, vtask_ids, location_ids)
+  result = api_instance.get_optimization_tasks(account_id, v, opts)
   p result
 rescue YextClient::ApiError => e
-  puts "Exception when calling UserJanuaryApi->get_optimization_tasks: #{e}" end
+  puts "Exception when calling UserApi->get_optimization_tasks: #{e}" end
 ```